 \subsection{Identifiability of Radar-Camera Calibration}

 We begin by simplifying the state (and parameter) vector that we aim to estimate.
 We are able to measure the camera pose up to scale \cite{chiuso2002_structure} and the radar velocity in the radar frame \cite{Stahoviak_Velocity_2019}.
-Since we are working in continuous time (or, roughly equivalently, if there are a sufficient number of closely-spaced radar and camera measurements), then the scaled velocity of the camera in the camera reference frame $\alpha\Vector{v}_c^{cw}(t_i)$, the rotational velocity of the camera $\Vector{\omega}_c(t_i)$ in the camera frame, the radar velocity $\Vector{v}_r^{rw}(t_i + \tau)$ in the radar frame, and the time derivative of the radar velocity $\dot{\Vector{v}}(t_i + \tau)$ in the radar frame are all available.
+Since we are working in continuous time (or, roughly equivalently, if there are a sufficient number of closely-spaced radar and camera measurements), then the scaled velocity of the camera in the camera reference frame $\alpha\Vector{v}_c^{cw}(t_i)$, the angular velocity of the camera $\Vector{\omega}_c(t_i)$ in the camera frame, the radar velocity $\Vector{v}_r^{rw}(t_i + \tau)$ in the radar frame, and the time derivative of the radar velocity $\dot{\Vector{v}}(t_i + \tau)$ in the radar frame are all available.
 For the purposes of identifiability, we are able to define the following, modified measurement model,

 where $\Vector{h}(t_i)$ is the scaled linear velocity of the camera ($\Vector{v}_c^{cw}$) and $\Vector{\omega}_{c}$ is the angular velocity of the camera, both relative to the camera frame.
-This modified measurement model does not directly rely on the pose of the radar over time, thus simplifying the set of parameters that we wish to determine to be
+This modified measurement model does not directly rely on the pose of the radar, thus simplifying the set of parameters that we wish to determine to

-To decrease the notational burden going forward, we drop the superscripts and subscripts defining the velocities and extrinsic transform parameters.
+To decrease the notational burden, we drop the superscripts and subscripts defining the velocities and extrinsic transform parameters.
 The gradient of the zeroth-order Lie derivative of the $i$ th measurement is

 where $\Matrix{J}$ is the Lie algebra left Jacobian of $\Matrix{R}_{cr}$ \cite{barfoot2017state}.
 Since the parameters of interest are constant with respect to time, we are able to stack the gradients of several Lie derivatives (at different points in time) to form the observability matrix,